ethereum/ERCs/ERCS/eip-send-tx-conditional.md

 * Parameters:

-1.   transaction: The raw, signed transaction data.
-Similar to `eth_sendRawTransaction`
+1. `transaction`: The raw, signed transaction data.
+Similar to `eth_sendRawTransaction`.
-2. options: An object containing conditions under which the transaction must be included.
+2. `options`: An object containing conditions under which the transaction must be included.
-* The "options" param may include any of the following members:
+* The "options" parameter may include any of the following members:
-    * **knownAccounts**: a map of accounts with expected storage
+    * **knownAccounts**: a mapping of accounts with expected storage
-        * The key is account address
+        * The key of the mapping is account address
+        * A special key `balance` defines the expected balance of the account
         * If the value is **hex string**, it is the known storage root hash of that account.
-        * If the value is an **object**, then each member is in the format of `"slot": "value"`, which are explicit slot values within that account storage. both `slot` and `value` are hex values
+        * If the value is an **object**, then it is a mapping where each member is in the format of `"slot": "value"`.
-        * a special key `balance` define the expected balance of the account
+          The `value` fields are explicit slot values of the account's storage.
+          Both `slot` and `value` are hex-encoded strings.
     * **blockNumberMin**: [optional] minimal block number for inclusion
     * **blockNumberMax**: [optional] maximum block number for inclusion
     * **timestampMin**: [optional] minimum block timestamp for inclusion
     * **timestampMax**: [optional] maximum block timestamp for inclusion
-    * **paysConbase**: paysCoinbase[optional] this is not a precondition, but an expected outcome: the caller declares the minmimum amount paid to the coinbase by this transaction (including gas fees and direct payment)
+    * **paysCoinbase**: [optional] the caller declares the minimum amount paid to the `coinbase` by this transaction, including gas fees and direct payment.
-      It is only relevant if the API is used to define a "marketplace" for clients to compete on inclusion.

-* Before accepting the request, the block-builder/sequencer SHOULD:
+Before accepting the request, the block-builder or sequencer SHOULD:

-    * If block range was given, check that the block number is within the range.
+* Check that the block number is within the block range if the block range value was specified.
-    * If timestamps range was given, check that the block's timestamp is within the range.
+* Check that the block's timestamp is within the timestamp range if the timestamp range was specified.
-    * For an address with a storage root hash, validate the current root is unmodified.
+* For all addresses with a specified storage root hash, validate the current root is unmodified.
-    * For an address with a list of slots, it should verify that all these slots hold the exact value specified.
+* For all addresses with a specified slot values mapping, validate that all these slots hold the exact value specified.

-* The sequencer should REJECT the request if any address is doesn't pass the above rules.
+The sequencer should REJECT the request if any address does not pass the above rules.

 ### Return value

+In case of a successful inclusion, the call should return a hash of the newly submitted transaction.
+This behaviour is equivalent to the `eth_sendRawTransaction` JSON-RPC API method.

-In case of successful inclusion, the call should return the same value as `sendRawTransaction` (namely, the transaction-hash) In case of failure, it SHOULD return an error with indication of failure reason.
+In case of an immediate failure to validate the transaction's conditions, the block builder SHOULD return an error with indication of failure reason.

-The error code SHOULD be -32003 (transaction rejected) with reason string describing the cause: storage error, out of block/time range, In case of repeated failures or knownAccounts too large, the error code SHOULD be -32005 (Limit exceeded) with a description of the error
+The error code SHOULD be "-32003 transaction rejected" with reason string describing the cause: i.e. storage error, out of block/time range, etc.

+In case of repeated failures or `knownAccounts` mapping being too large for the current block builder to handle, the error code SHOULD be "-32005 limit exceeded" with a description of the error.

-**NOTE:** Even if the transaction was accepted (into the internal mempool), the caller MUST NOT assume block inclusion, and must monitor the blockchain.
+**NOTE:** Same as with the `eth_sendRawTransaction` method, even if the RPC method call does not resul in an error and the transaction is initially accepted into the internal block builder's mempool, the caller MUST NOT assume that a transaction will be included in a block and should monitor the blockchain.

 ## Sample request:
 ```json